rhspeer/PositionZeroFAQ/README.md

 1. Optimize for the best chance of being used in the google answer box
 2. Improve customer experience by answering common questions
 3. Provide opportunity for site to demonstrate organizations expert level knowlege with an call to action to start a sales funnel
 4. Provide keyword rich, useful, and topical content useful for Search Engine Optimization & users alike.
+5. Easy to fit into themes using common CSS, HTML, & Wordpress conventions while avoiding complex administration settings.

 ##Installation:
 1. Download to the plugin directory